GeoNet/app-server-metrics/README.md

 A Sender is used to get the metrics to the visualisation end point.
 Additional Senders can be added by;

-1. implementing `nz.org.geonet.metrics.sender.Sender`
+* implementing `nz.org.geonet.metrics.sender.Sender`
-2. and creating that Sender from `nz.org.geonet.metrics.sender.SenderFactory` when appropriate configuration is available.
+* and creating that Sender from `nz.org.geonet.metrics.sender.SenderFactory` when appropriate configuration is available.

 ## Adding Collectors for other Application Servers

 Collectors collect JVM and other app server metrics.
 Additional Collectors can be added by;

-1. Add the application server type to `nz.org.geonet.metrics.collector.ServerType`
+* Add the application server type to `nz.org.geonet.metrics.collector.ServerType`
-2. Implementing `nz.org.geonet.metrics.collector.Collector`
+* Implementing `nz.org.geonet.metrics.collector.Collector`
-3. Adding config to ``nz.org.geonet.metrics.collector.CollectorFactory` to create the Collector based on the result of calling `nz.org.geonet.metrics.collector.MetricsClient.serverType()`
+* Adding config to `nz.org.geonet.metrics.collector.CollectorFactory` to create the Collector based on the result of calling `nz.org.geonet.metrics.collector.MetricsClient.serverType()`

-Note - the application does not currently consider application server version and is only unique across application server name.
+***Note:*** the application does not currently consider application server version and is only unique across application server name.
 If you run multiple versions of the same application server on the same host then you will need to do more work.

 ## Development